Aglaonema Plant: Chinese Evergreen Plants You Need To Grow

 Aglaonema is susceptible to anthracnose and myrothecium leaf spots, which are both fungal.
 These can discolor your leaves and cause holes or patchy dry brown spots, and can slowly develop into more severe damage over time.

 Bacterial leaf spot may also appear on your plants.
-Typically transmitted via non-sterilized tools or by aphids, this will also respond well to Monterey Liqui-Cop treatment.
+It is typically transmitted via non-sterilized tools or by aphids.

 If your plant is frequently overwatered, it may develop fusarium root rot.
 This is generally fatal, so your best protection against this is prevention.
 Do not overwater your plant!